-Here’s 10 reasons why you will fall head over heels in love with Pushkar.
+Here’s my ultimate Pushkar travel guide & 10 reasons why you will fall head over heels in love with Pushkar.

-You can catch a train to Ajmer straight from Delhi or Jaipur via the Shatabdi express trains which runs daily.
-It leaves around 6am from Delhi station and arrives into Ajmer city around 1pm.
+You can catch a train to Ajmer straight from Delhi or Jaipur via the Shatabdi express trains which run daily.
+It leaves around 6 am from Delhi station and arrives in Ajmer city around 1 pm.

-2. You can stroll around the beautiful lake
+2. You can stroll around the beautiful Pushkar lake

-My favourite past time when I visit Pushkar is to gravitate and stick around it’s gorgeous holy lake!
+My favourite pastime when I visit Pushkar is to gravitate and stick around its gorgeous holy lake!